LaurenceWarne/ox-yaow.el/README.md

 ** [[./functions.html][Functions]]
 ```

 Will give us the intended ordering on the next export.
+A caveat to this is that we will need to re-generate this file every time we add a new file to our `Elisp` directory otherwise it will not be picked up.

 ## Similar Packages